stephengladney/gladknee/README.md

 ### **saveTextToFileInBrowser(content: string, filename: string)**

-Prompts a user in their browser to save provided text to a file on their machine
+Prompts a user in their browser to save provided text to a file on their machine.
 <br>

 </details>